 Immunizations and Pregnancy

-Your immunity protects both you and your fetus.
-After you have been immunized (vaccinated) against or infected by a virus or bacteria, your body develops an immunity to that infectious agent.
+Your immunity protects both you and your unborn baby (fetus).
+After you have been immunized (vaccinated) against or infected by a virus or bacteria, your body forms an immunity to it.
 Full immunity can protect you from future infection, either for a lifetime or a limited period.
-Partial immunity strengthens your body's ability to fight that infection.
+Partial immunity strengthens how well your body can fight that infection.

 Before pregnancy: Rubella, measles, mumps, chickenpox

-Before or during pregnancy: Flu and whooping cough (pertussis)
+Before or during pregnancy: Flu, COVID-19, and whooping cough (pertussis)

-Flu and whooping cough are dangerous diseases for newborns and young infants.
-The flu can also be dangerous for you when you're pregnant.
-Getting the flu and Tdap vaccines during pregnancy is considered safe for your fetus.
+Flu, COVID-19, and whooping cough (pertussis) are dangerous diseases for newborns and young infants.
+The flu and COVID-19 can also be dangerous for you when you're pregnant.
+Getting the flu, COVID-19, and Tdap (tetanus, diphtheria, and pertussis) vaccines during pregnancy is considered safe for your fetus.
 And these vaccines protect both you and your newborn.
-The U.S. Centers for Disease Control and Prevention (CDC) recommends:
+The U.S. Centers for Disease Control and Prevention (CDC) recommends the following:

 - If you didn't get the yearly flu vaccine yet, get the flu shot before or during your pregnancy.footnote 2 This is especially important if you have a chronic health problem (including asthma).
 The intranasal vaccine contains live virus, so it is not used during pregnancy.

 - Protect yourself against pertussis with the Tdap (tetanus, diphtheria , and pertussis) vaccine before or during each pregnancy.footnote 1

 - Get the COVID-19 vaccine before or during your pregnancy.footnote 3